 Use these additional resources to make sound decisions when you are buying a new construction home!

-About the Author: The above Real Estate information on the questions to ask when buying new construction was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on the questions to ask a home builder was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 30+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.